capnflannel/pygame-tutorial/README.md

 I'll be using the following tutorial as an introductory guide: https://realpython.com/pygame-a-primer/

-All assets are either "hand-drwan" or sourced from https://opengameart.org/
+All assets are either "hand-drawn" or sourced from https://opengameart.org/

 # PyGame Tutorial Goals
 1) The Absolute Basics